Authentic Lessons for 21st Century Learning

 After students have finished highlighting, invite student groups to share out some of the information they selected.
 This discussion should summarize major points that students have observed from the text about working conditions and experiences in the Lowell Mills.

-Once student groups have finished, call on each group to share their responses, summarizing major points about how workers during the Industrial Revolution were often oppressed by their working conditions.
+Once student groups have finished, call on each group to share their responses.
+After students share, summarize major points about how workers of the Industrial Revolution were often oppressed by their working conditions.

 Explain